Motorsports with Emily: How to Indycar

 I, like many others, am part of a new generation of motorsports fans.
 What started as a harmless Formula 1 (F1) TV race watch in Belgium, in French no less, quickly spun out into a full addiction.
 Which is why last weekend I hopped in my sister’s MINI Cooper and made my way up to Nashville, Tenn. for an exciting new experience: an IndyCar race.

-Though motorsports are not popular at Warren Wilson College (WWC), I believe athletes and sports fans alike would find relevancy and entertainment in attending a race.
-It has elements us Owls love: fast-paced, energetic, competitive and team-oriented!
+Though motorsports are not popular at Warren Wilson College (WWC), I believe athletes and sports fans alike would find relevance and entertainment in attending a race.
+It has elements we Owls love: fast-paced, energetic, competitive and team-oriented!

 Heading there, I had no idea what to expect, and much to my surprise, what I experienced with just a bit of money was insane.